 Working from home comes with some benefits for both the employer and the employee!

-Working from home means not having to spend hours every day on the train or busy roads.
+Working from home means not spending hours on the train or on busy roads every day.
 It also means not having to pay for commuting.
-Many employees are now looking to work from home, and many of those will be happy to take a lower salary or get paid by the hour in exchange for the convenience of working from the comfort of their homes.
+Many employees are now looking to work from home, and many will be happy to take a lower salary or get paid by the hour in exchange for the convenience of working from the comfort of their homes.
 It’s a win-win situation if you think about it.

 9- Unmatched Flexibility